Skip to content

 How to Turn On Two-Finger Press and Hold Gesture in Windows 11

-You enable the two-finger press and hold gesture in Windows 11 to quickly open context menus on touchscreens.
+The two-finger press and hold gesture in Windows 11 lets you open menus with a tap of two fingers on your touchscreen.

-This feature mimics a right-click, letting you access options for files, folders, and applications instantly without a mouse.
+This gesture works just like a right-click on a mouse, giving you quick access to options for files, folders, and apps without needing a mouse.

 ⚡ Quick Answer